dudeofawesome/docker-satisfactory/README.md

 ### `EXPERIMENTAL`

 Setting it to `true` will download the experimental version of the server.
-Notice that to re-download the game, the container needs to be re-created.